The convex real projective orbifolds with radial or totally geodesic ends: The closedness and openness of deformations: The openness of the convex structures

-We caution the readers that for orbifolds such these the deformation space of convex structures may only be a proper (possibly open) subset of space of the representations.
+For orbifolds such as these the deformation space of convex structures may only be a proper subset of space of the characters.

-By Theorem \ref{thm:conv} and Theorem \ref{thm:A}, we obtain: \begin{corollary} Let $\mathcal{O}$ be a topologically tame real projective $n$-orbifold with admissible ends and infinite-index end fundamenal groups.
-Suppose that $\mathcal{O}$ satisfies the end fundamental group condition or more generally the convex end fundamental group conditions.
+By Theorem \ref{thm:conv} and Theorem \ref{thm:A}, we obtain: \begin{corollary} Let $\mathcal{O}$ be a noncompact strongly tame real projective $n$-orbifold with generalized admissible ends and satisfies {\rm (IE)} and {\rm (NA)}.
+Assume $\partial \orb =\emp$.
 Then is a local homeomorphism.
-Furthermore, if $\mathcal{O}$ has a strict IPC-structure with admissible ends and has no essential annuli or tori, then so is
+Furthermore, if $\mathcal{O}$ has a strict SPC-structure with admissible ends and and satisfies {\rm (IE)} and {\rm (NA)}, then so is

 \end{corollary}